Zoeywuuu/496pg3/README.md

 To test extra credits, please run the chatserver2.py on student machine 01, and run the chatclient2.py in other student machines

+ Attention: please create new users for test CH function

 ******CH FUNCTION******

 client side: